 When we scan wxyz! we get yzwx! back.
 The argument is either a table with tokens or a list of tokens.
+The token.expand function will trigger expansion but what happens really depends on what you're doing where.

 10.6.4 Nota bene